liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 - *BaseScreenlet*: The base class for all screenlet classes.
 The main task of a screenlet class is to receive user events from the screenlet's view, instantiate and call interactors, and then update the view data with the result.
-This class contains a set of [templated methods](http://www.oodesign.com/template-method-pattern.html) that are intended to be overriden by children classes.
+This class contains a set of [template methods](http://www.oodesign.com/template-method-pattern.html) that are intended to be overridden by children classes.
 These methods are listed here:

 	- *createScreenletView*: Typically inflates the screenlet's view and